promitor/docs/docs/scraping/runtime-configuration.md

  options are `Basic`, `Headers`, `Body` & `BodyAndHeaders`.
 (Default: `Basic`)
 - `azureMonitor.logging.isEnabled` - Defines whether or not information concerning the integration with Azure Monitor API.
 (Default: `false`)
+- `azureMonitor.integration.history.startingFromInHours` - Defines the amount of hours Promitor will use to define the starting point of the time window used for metric queries.
+  - As an example, the default is 12 hours which means Promitor will fetch all metrics between now - 12 hours and now to find a matching metric.
+Typically this window can be very small but Promitor provides a margin by default to prevent problems for long aggregation periods.
+(Default: `12`)

 Example: